BackofenLab/RNAProt/README.md

 #### User-defined region annotations

 User-defined features in the form of region information (BED) for annotating transcript or genomic input regions can also be supplied.
 For this `rnaprot gt` and `rnaprot gp` require a table file with a specific format (feature ID, feature type, feature format, BED file path) provided via `--feat-in`.
 The table format is defined in the [Inputs](#inputs) section below. `rnaprot gt` also offers an option to force one-hot-encoding of all user-defined features (see mode option `--feat-in-1h`).
 To utilize user-defined region annotations for `rnaprot train`, set `--use-add-feat`.
 Otherwise, if no other feature is specified, `rnaprot train` will train a model with all present features.
-User-defined features for sequences are also supported, where the input format of the feature files changes from BED to tabular (see description [below](#user-defined-features-for-sequences)).

 ### Inputs